AnJoMort0/pvz_rogue_garden/README.md

 🌱 **Concept:**
 PvZ: Rogue Garden is a unique blend of the familiar and the new, crafting an exciting rogue-like experience that pays homage to the beloved Plants vs Zombies universe.
+In this innovative take, plants have evolutions, offering strategic choices for players.
+For instance, a Repeater can evolve into either a Threepeater or a Gatling Pea, allowing for diverse and personalized gameplay.
+Explore place-on fusions to create new plant variants.
+For instance, combining an Iceberg Lettuce with a Peashooter results in a chilling Snow Pea.
+Unleash your creativity and discover synergies between different plant species.
+Finally,channeling the spirit of the classic Plants vs Zombies, the game features upgrades reminiscent of PvZ1, encouraging players to experiment with combinations.
+Imagine combining two plants to create a formidable force, akin to the mighty Cob Cannon.

 ## Getting Started